 “Your project should last 30 days.”

 Now, this figure isn’t just plucked from the air.
-Kickstarter witness their highest success rates when a campaign lasts 30 days or less.
+Kickstarter witness its highest success rates when a campaign lasts 30 days or less.
 But why is this?

 Why are long campaigns bad?